fgx/fgx-globe/readme.md

 ## Change log

+2013-03-20 ~ Theo
+* airport symbol size is scaled to the camera distance
+* display output prettified with degree symbols
+* Checked Geoff's naivaid file for commas in name field.
+Found none
+* Deleted quotes from file.
+Reduced file size by 3%
+* Checked Geoff's icao file for commas in name field.
+Found none
+* Deleted quotes from file.
+Reduced file size by 4.2%
+* Replaced custon XMLHttpRequest functions with generic function
+* Was loading two starfield bitmaps, now just one!

 2013-03-19 ~ Theo
 * updates to airports-runways-navaids r2.2
 * Added loading, reading display of Geoff's navaid data